pete0emerson/lightbulb/README.md

 Lightbulb is a program and a Golang module to sequentially execute and test Markdown code blocks.
 Lightbulb leverages formatted HTML comments to execute a code block, create a file, or prompt for environment variables.
 State (via environment variables) is maintained and carried over from block to block.

+## Features

+* Create files with the contents of a Markdown code block
+* Execute shell commands
+* Create environment variables that persist from block to block

 ## Example Markdown file

 In [this Markdown file](examples/simple.md), there are two code blocks that will be executed sequentially.